-- 1. Open the front cover and raise the presser foot. - 2.At the threading port, cut the looper thread that is to be replaced.
+- 1. Open the front cover and raise the presser foot. - 2.
+At the threading port, cut the looper thread that is to be replaced.
 Remove thread from under the foot and the upper thread guides.
 Replace cone of thread with specialty thread. - 3.
-With machine engaged in threading position. - 4.
-Thread specialty thread into the upper thread guides, leaving an 18 inch (45cm) tail above the threading port. - 5.
+With machine in locked position, set the looper threading port to U or L, according to the looper that is being threaded. - 4.
+Thread specialty thread into the upper thread guides, leaving an 18-inch (40cm) tail above the threading port. - 5.
 Place the straight end of the looper threading tool into the threading port.
-Push the looper threading tool until the end comes out of the looper eye. - 6.Insert the specialty thread tail into the looper threading tool eye (fig. A).
-Pull the straight end of the looper threading tool through the looper eye bringing the specialty thread with it. (fig. B)
+Push the looper threading tool until the end comes out of the looper eye. - 6.
+Insert the specialty thread tail into the looper threading tool eye. (fig. A) Pull the straight end of the looper threading tool through the looper eye bringing the specialty thread with it. (fig. B)